 South Korea has long been a hotspot for English teachers because of the high teaching English salary opportunities and the Korean emphasis on English language learning.
-Average salaries range from 2,000,000 - 2,300,000 KRW (approximately $1,800 - 2,000) per month, giving you the chance to load up on all the bibimbap you want and even save a little on the side for travels around the region.
+As an ESL teacher in Korea, expect the English teaching jobs abroad salary range to be from 2,000,000 - 2,300,000 KRW (approximately $1,800 - 2,000) per month, giving you the chance to load up on all the bibimbap you want and even save a little on the side for travels around the region.

 With programs to teach either at a public school in Incheon or private schools, Teach Away has you covered and connected in South Korea.
 Choose the environment and age group within the Teach Away program family that best suits you for your teach abroad adventure.

 - Pros: Great benefits packages (flights, accommodation, insurance, etc.), national and family emphasis on education, high salaries.

 - Cons: Long hours and little vacation if teaching at a hagwon or private (after-school) academy, culture shock and isolation.